 Changing Anxious Thinking

 Social anxiety is largely driven by beliefs and thought patterns about how one will be perceived by others.
 As long as this thinking persists, the anxiety will continue to be a problem.

 The most common thought pattern found in sufferers of social anxiety is when we make assumptions about how others are thinking and feeling.
-For example, if you ask someone which way 39th street is, and assume he/she thinks you’re an idiot for asking, you will likely experience some anxiety.
-Typically for those with this disorder, making that type of assumption is not a conscious choice.
-Rather, it’s an implicit assumption about how they think about other people.
+For example: let’s say you ask someone which way 39th street is.
+If you assume she thinks you’re an idiot for asking, you will likely experience some anxiety.
+Typically for those with social anxiety, that assumption is not a conscious choice.
+Rather, it’s an implicit part of how they think about other people.
 These assumptions are hard to change unless you learn to examine them and evaluate them.
 CBT strives to help people do just that.
 This is part of what makes CBT effective in this type of anxiety.

 CBT is the treatment of choice for social anxiety disorder.
 Some medications can also be helpful, but CBT is the preferred first treatment for social anxiety because:

-- it is highly effective for this disorder and
+- research shows it to be highly effective for this disorder;

-- it has no risk of side effects like SSRIs.
-(Common side effects of SSRIs include nausea, weight gain, and sexual difficulties)
+- it has no risk of side effects like SSRIs, the most commonly prescribed type of medication for social anxiety (common side effects of SSRIs include nausea, weight gain, and sexual difficulties);

 - CBT teaches you skills that last beyond the end of the treatment.
 This represents an advantage over medications, which only help while you’re taking them;